Fordalex/power-in-numbers/README.md

 - On the 'Profile', 'PRs', 'Home' and records page the option to filter the sessions by there: 'date', 'session type' and also sort by the newest or oldest sessions first, is available to change by the user.

-This should help the user find the training sessions they are looking for or filter just the session types they are interested in to create a more personal and convenient viewing experience for the user.
+This should help the user find the training sessions they are looking for or filter just the session types they are interested in to create a more personal and convenient viewing experience.